charr91/insider-poly-bot/backtesting/README.md

     print(f"Database OK: {stats['total_trades']} trades")
 ```

+### No Alerts Generated

+- **Expected behavior**: If market conditions don't meet detector thresholds, no alerts will be generated
+- Try longer time range: `--days 30` or `--days 60`
+- Try more trades: `--limit 50000`
+- Check detector thresholds in `config/settings.py`
+- Use `--debug` flag to see detector decision logs

 ### Slow Loading

 - Reduce batch size: `loader.load_days_back(days=60, batch_size=500)`
 - Load incrementally: Start with fewer days, expand as needed
 - Check network connection
+- The Graph API is free but rate-limited - be patient on first load

 ## References